hashicorp/vagrant/docs/vagrantfile.md

 {% highlight ruby %}
 config.vm.forward_port("web", 80, 8080)
 config.vm.forward_port("ftp", 21, 4567)
+config.vm.forward_port("ssh", 22, 2222, :auto => true)
 {% endhighlight %}

 The first parameter of the `forward_port` method is simply a key used internally to reference the forwarded port.
 It doesn't affect the actual ports forwarded at all.
 The above example could've changed `web` to `fluffy bananas` and it still would've worked fine.

+The final parameter is a hash of options which can be used to configure details of the forwarded ports. `:adapter` allows you to specify which network adapter to forward the ports on.
+And if `:auto` is set to true, then Vagrant will attempt to find a new port if it detects that the specified port would collide with another VM.

+`config.vm.network` is a method which allows a static IP to be assigned to a VM via host only networking.
+This is a large enough topic that it has its own page.
+Please read the page on host only networking for more information and details.

 `config.vm.project_directory` tells Vagrant where to mount the current project directory as a shared folder withing the new virtual machine's file system.